1440-2b2t/Pyro-Client/README.md

 # Pyro-Client
-For those who dont want to by pyro heres a cracked version
+For those who dont want to by pyro here is a cracked version